michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0096.md

 - n: the manner in which someone utters a word
 - n: the way a word or a language is customarily spoken
 ### Family
+- pronunciation: pronunciations+
+- mispronounce: mispronounced, mispronounces, mispronouncing, mispronunciation
+- mispronunciation: mispronunciations
-pronunciation: pronunciations+;mispronounce: mispronounced, mispronounces, mispronouncing, mispronunciation;mispronunciation: mispronunciations;pronounce: mispronounce, pronounceable, pronounced, pronouncement, pronounces, pronouncing, pronunciation;pronounceable: unpronounceable;pronounced: pronouncedly;pronouncement: pronouncements;unpronounceable: unpronounceably
+- pronounce: mispronounce, pronounceable, pronounced, pronouncement, pronounces, pronouncing, pronunciation
+- pronounceable: unpronounceable
+- pronounced: pronouncedly
+- pronouncement: pronouncements
+- unpronounceable: unpronounceably
 ### Examples
 - “Whangarei is gorgeous,” I said, and Bob gently corrected my pronunciation: In Maori, the “wh” is aspirated, almost approaching an “f” sound.
 - What exactly determines our pronunciation of “pecan”?
 Race?